quill-lang/quill-v1/compiler_book/src/introduction/keywords.md

 ## Diagnostics and Errors

 A monadic diagnostic system is used, which allows for correct chaining of diagnostic messages combined with results (see the compiler source code for how diagnostic results are used in practise).
 A _diagnostic_ is the location where a message is emitted from, represented by a source file identifier and optionally a more specific range of characters inside the file.
 If a range is supplied to the diagnostic, then it will print this range of characters alongside the error message it emits.

-A _diagnostic result_ contains the result of a calculation (if it succeeded), along with a list of error messages to be emitted.
+A _diagnostic result_ contains optionally a value, along with a list of error messages to be emitted.
+A diagnostic result has _failed_ if it contains no value.
+Otherwise, the result has _succeeded_.
+If a diagnostic result failed, then it must contain at least one error message with the `Error` severity.

+Diagnostic results can be bound together using the `bind` function, which combines the diagnostics and error states of the two diagnostic results.
+In particular, running `a.bind(b)` gives:

+- if `a` failed, returns a failed diagnostic result with `a`'s error messages
+- if `a` succeeded, executes the function `b` with the value inside `a`

+  - if `b(a_value)` failed, returns a failed diagnostic result with `a`'s error messages and `b`'s error messages concatenated together
+  - if `b(a_value)` succeeded, returns a successful diagnostic result with `a`'s error messages and `b`'s error messages

 ## Expressions